 How to Balance Rough and Smooth in Orthopedic and Dental Implants

-The development of 3D printing technology has had nothing short of a revolutionary impact on the medical device industry, opening up unlimited new possibilities in product design and mass customization.
-However, there is an interesting twist — the need for polishing metal parts — in some of the most popular applications: namely, the 3D printed metal parts that are especially beloved for orthopedic and dental implants due to the rough finish and inherent porosity of the printed surfaces.
+The development of 3D printing technology has had a revolutionary impact on the medical device industry, opening up unlimited new possibilities in product design and mass customization.
+However, there is an interesting twist — the need for polishing metal parts — in some of the most popular applications.

 - The “elevator” layer steps of the printing process

 Why Use 3D Printed Metal Parts for Implants?

 In addition to the capacity for mass customization, 3D printing of metal parts offers a specific benefit for orthopedic and dental implants.

 Namely, the combination of three metallurgical variables noted above creates a very rough, porous finish that promotes the fusing of bone and other tissue to the implant.
 That fusing is critical to the success of the procedure.

 But what if you need a smooth finish, such as in a joint implant where good wear characteristics are needed?
 That is when polishing of metal parts comes into play.